 Back then, housing discrimination based on race, for example, was commonplace.
 It was a regular occurrence for landlords to turn away prospective tenants on the basis of their characteristics or deny reasonable accommodations to those with disabilities.

-Since its enactment in 1968, the Fair Housing Act has been amended multiple times to include even more protected classes.
-At the federal level, the Fair Housing Act protects 7 classes: race, color, national origin, religion, sex, disability, and familial status.
+Since its enactment in 1968, the FHA has been amended multiple times to include even more protected classes.
+At the federal level, the Fair Housing Act Arizona protects 7 classes: race, color, national origin, religion, sex, disability, and familial status.

 Various states, including Arizona, have passed legislation to add even more protected characteristics.
 These depend largely on the specific area where you live in Arizona and may include sexual orientation, gender identity, ancestry, age, and marital status.